Why UX design is important?

 About UX Academy Courses:

-UX Academy runs evening and in-person UX training courses in Central London around UX, Voice & AR Design (Augmented Reality).
+UX Academy runs evening and in-person UX training courses in Central London around UX, Conversational Design & Product Design.